-A nonemployee director may only exercise deferred share units by the end of the calendar year following the year of termination of service as a director of the company, including termination of service due to death.
-No deferred share units may be exercised unless all of the deferred share units are exercised on the same date.
+Deferred share units cannot be exercised until after termination of service as a director, including termination due to death, and must be exercised in their entirety in one election no later than December 31 of the year following the year of termination of service.
 On the exercise date, the cash value to be received for the units is determined based on the company's average closing price immediately prior to the date of exercise.